 The Company, as of the date of this proxy statement, is the owner of several oil and gas properties located throughout the Rocky Mountain Region.
-The Company operates one producing gas well in Utah.
-The standardized measure of discounted future net cash flows (before income taxes) of all the Company's properties as of September 30, 2011 was \$1,635,000.
+The Company no longer operates any oil and gas wells but receives its income from non-operating working interests and royalty interests.
+The standardized measure of discounted future net cash flows (before income taxes) of all the Company's properties as of September 30, 2013 was \$1,100,000.